 In recent years, Budweiser has been both the king of beers and the king of creative Super Bowl ads.

 Ever wonder what a commercial slot during the Super Bowl costs?
-This year CBS will broadcast the game and are offering up 30 seconds of air time for $5.24 million.
-That’s basically double the price it cost for the same 30 seconds back in 2007 and more than five times the price compared to 1995 ($1,000,000).
+This year FOX will broadcast the game and are offering up 30 seconds of air time for $5.6 million.
+It’s a new record, breaking last year’s mark of $5.3 million.

 How Super Bowl Commercial Prices Have Increased Over the Years